-The 2013 Toyota Venza crossover came with enhanced exterior styling, added value through several new standard convenience features and updated option packages that included the Entune™ multi-media system.
+The 2013 Toyota Venza crossover offered enhanced exterior styling, and added value through several new standard convenience features and updated option packages that included the Entune™ multi-media system.

 Venza’s aerodynamic shape was tastefully modified with a new upper and lower grille, fog lamps and rear taillights.
 The updated styling was complemented by a new 19-inch wheel design and three new exterior colors: Attitude Black, Cypress Pearl, and Cosmic Gray Mica.

 The 2014 Venza added a few more upgrades, including power-folding outside mirrors for the XLE and Limited grade, and the Limited also gained front and rear parking sonar.

 Toyota made refinements inside and beneath the Venza for 2015.
 Upgraded Entune® audio systems provide more features and convenience, and all models now have a standard backup camera.
 Power choices continue with a 2.7-liter 4-cylinder engine with 181 hp and a 268-horsepower 3.5-liter V6, though the model line has been streamlined.
 The Venza LE is now exclusively available with a 4-cylinder engine, still with the choice of front-wheel drive (FWD) and all-wheel drive (AWD).
 The XLE grade offers a four-cylinder or V6 with FWD or AWD, and the Limited is now available only with the V6 and AWD.